F.I.N.E.*: Meaning of acronym

-In the album liner notes, F.I.N.E. is said to stand for "Fucked up, Insecure, Neurotic and Emotional," which Tyler described as being his "constant state."
+In the album liner notes, F.I.N.E. is said to stand for "Fucked up, Insecure, Neurotic and Emotional", which Tyler described as being his "constant state".
 The acronym was popularized by the Aerosmith song for clinical use.

 This may have an association to the rehabilitation programs such as A.A. and N.A.
 Many such programs use this phrase to describe the feeling of your life being out of control.

-The acronym is also discussed in the movies The Italian Job [Freaked Out, Insecure, Neurotic, Emotional] and Scream 2 and in the show Happy Valley (series 1 episode 4).
-As well as the movie "Deadpool 2".
+The acronym is also discussed in the movies The Italian Job (as "Freaked Out, Insecure, Neurotic, Emotional"), Scream 2, and Deadpool 2, as well as in the show Happy Valley (series 1 episode 4).

 Liv Tyler also references this as a nod to her father at the end of the movie Super starring Rainn Wilson.
-During her scene with the rehabilitation group session she is heard stating "fucked up, insecure, neurotic, and emotional."
+During her scene with the rehabilitation group session she is heard stating "fucked up, insecure, neurotic, and emotional".

 In other media

-The song is featured in Walt Disney World's Rock 'n' Roller Coaster Starring Aerosmith in the coaster car with the license plate "BUHBYE" which also features "Young Lust" and a reworked version of "Love in an Elevator" that is re-titled as "Love in a Rollercoaster".
+The song used to be featured in Walt Disney World's Rock 'n' Roller Coaster Starring Aerosmith in the coaster car with the license plate "BUHBYE" which also features "Young Lust" and a reworked version of "Love in an Elevator" that is re-titled as "Love in a Rollercoaster".

 F.I.N.E. was also the name of a hard rock band from Portland, ME.

 F.I.N.E. was also used as part of a quote in The Italian Job twice during the movie.

 F.I.N.E. was also referenced in the BBC drama Happy Valley by Sgt Catherine Cawood in Season 1 Episode 4.